1. How Did We Get Here? Trends in Adolescent Substance Use and Abuse

 This presentation will focus on the trends in substance use affecting today’s youth.
 Specifically, the progression of substance use, as well as the substances of abuse (tobacco, e-cigarettes/vapes, marijuana, alcohol, opiates) and how they are being abused.
 Healthy coping skills and protective factors against substance use and abuse will also be discussed.

-Presenter: Reisa Berg, LMSW, Director of Education and Prevention, Long Island Council on Alcoholism and Drug Dependence, Westbury, NY
+Presenter: Lauren Navarra, LMSW, Student Assistance Program Coordinator, Long Island Council on Alcoholism and Drug Dependence (LICADD), Westbury, NY

 This presentation aims to provide a comprehensive overview of services provided for students with disabilities on the college level.
-This workshop will begin with documentation standards to receive appropriate services and continue with the role of the disability services counselor, college readiness, how to utilize campus resources and self- advocating skills.
-A PowerPoint presentation will be utilized to convey this information.
+This workshop will begin with documentation standards to receive appropriate services and continue with the role of the disability services counselor, college readiness, campus resources and self-advocacy skills.
 We will also discuss the differences between services in high school and on the college level.
 Time will be allotted in the end for questions and concerns.

-Presenters: Suzanne Cook and Andrea Vittorio, Disability Services Counselors, SUNY Suffolk County Community College, Grant Campus, Brentwood, NY
+Presenters: Andrea Vittorio and Suzanne Cook, Disability Services Counselors, SUNY Suffolk County Community College, Brentwood, NY

 Eating disorders on Long Island are at epidemic proportions and cross all ages and populations.
 This workshop will cover the identification and treatment of eating disorders and explore their multidimensional nature.
 Presenter will address psychological, behavioral, and physiological precipitants and perpetuating factors.
 Workshop will also cover the continuum of treatment options available and protocols for determining the appropriate level of care: outpatient, intensive outpatient program (IOP), day treatment, residential and hospitalization.
 Professionals will learn about disordered eating, thinking and destructive behaviors that ensue as well as strategies and skills that can be used in the recovery process.